lingtalfi/nullos-admin/doc/README.md

 Modules
 --------------
-2016-12-19
+2016-12-19 -- 2016-12-25

-Nullos embraces the modules system described in [kif](https://github.com/lingtalfi/nullos-admin/tree/master/doc/https://github.com/lingtalfi/kif).

 In nullos, a module contains some functionality, and can be plugged in and out the nullos application.

-Typically, a module is responsible for a new item (or more) in the left menu, and the corresponding page(s).
+More information in the [module page](https://github.com/lingtalfi/nullos-admin/tree/master/doc/modules/module-concepts/module.md).